POSTCOMMUNIST REALITIES ACROSS A VARIETY OF CEU PRESS PUBLICATIONS

 “Magyar systematically introduces a completely new grammar developed specifically to convey understandings about postcommunist politics that our existing lexicon and linguistic norms miss or tend to distort.
 The bulk of Magyar’s chapter is devoted to creating a new terminology for understanding politics when the separation of the political, the market, and the communal is unrealized.”

 “Perhaps PiS was just faster than its rivals in understanding its electorate.
 Perhaps Poland was simply reverting to type.
-Wasn’t this New Normal a lot like the Old Normal—in other words: insular, conservative, xenophobic, and statist?”—from a book on current Polish politics.
+Wasn’t this New Normal a lot like the Old Normal—in other words: insular, conservative, xenophobic, and statist?”—on current Polish politics.

 “Kaczyński has two different visions of international relations, one for the West and one for the East.
 In relations with the West, Poland is the subject of economic and political subordination that limits its sovereignty.
 With regard to the East, the approach is characterized by a liberal or even an idealistic attitude.”